 With an engineering background and lots of trial and even more error, I designed the “4-in-1 Bell Target System”.
 The “Bell Target System” is four targets in one with 4 different sized bull’s eyes or “kill zones” - when a pellet passes through the hole it hits a bell behind the face plate.

-There is a distinct sound difference between a "Face Plate" hit (Dull Thud) or a "Kill Zone" hit (Crisp Ting) will be heard.
+A distinct sound difference between a "Face Plate" hit (Dull Thud) or a "Kill Zone" hit (Crisp Ting) will be heard.

 These targets are not designed for any one specific discipline and could be used as practice for Field Target, Bench Rest, 10 meter, hunting or just plinking.